msbeiti/MachineLearning-ImageClassifier/README.md

 ![Example result](./figures/prediction_result_image.png)

 ## Usage
 To use this project, all what you need to do is to split your imageset into three parts, training, validation, and testing similar to the attached flowers dataset, i.e., flowers->(train,valid,test)->classes(1,2,3,4,5)->images.
 Then, you can create, train, tune, and save your model in one shot using `train.py`.
-Afterwards, you can load the model anytime and predict new images using `predict.py`.
+Afterwards, you can load the model anytime and predict new images using `predict.py` once you have create a file that maps your numerical classes to descriptive categories (see cat_to_name.json).

 ## Train